ZedThree/HPCAcademyFortran/practicals/practical_01.md

 Summing integers
 ----------------

-1. Write a program that sums all the integers from 1 to 100
+1. Write a program that sums all the integers from 1 to 100 using a loop.
 2. Modify the program so that it takes an integer from user input, and then sums all the integers up to that number.

 ### Further

 1. What happens if the user supplies a negative number?
-Hint: try looping over the `read` until the number is acceptable
+Hint: try looping over the `read` until the number is acceptable.
+2. Take two numbers from the user, and sum all the integers between those numbers.
+3. Take three numbers from the user, and use the third number as stride.
+That is, take $a$, $b$, and $n$, and sum every $n^{th}$ number between $a$ and $b$.

 Solving quadratics
 ------------------